open-feature/open-feature-operator/docs/README.md

 ## Configuration

-Configuration of the deployed sidecars is handled through the `FeatureFlagConfiguration` custom resources defined in the `openfeature.dev/featureflagconfiguration` annotation of a deployed `PodSpec`.
+Configuration of the deployed sidecars is handled through the `FlagSourceConfiguration` custom resources defined at`openfeature.dev/flagsourceconfiguration` annotation of the deployed `PodSpec`.

-The relationship of the configuration is highlighted in the diagram below,
+The relationship between the deployment and custom resources is highlighted in the diagram below,

 ```mermaid
 flowchart TD